2314772/CS220AU-DP/README.md

 ## Log
+2023-12-14 started working on a second draft for my introduction

-2023-12-14 made an in depth mindmap of ideas surrounding covid-19, personality types and social media
+2023-12-13 made an in depth mindmap of ideas surrounding covid-19, personality types and social media

 2023-12-11 found some research papers and articles to support my assignment